Accessibility Services | BCTC

 Process for obtaining accommodations

-1. Student self identifies as a person with a documented disability.
+- Student self-identifies as having a documented disability.

 If the student chooses not to self-identify

-BCTC is not obligated to provide accommodations unless officially requested by students who meet the legal definition of disability and who provide documentation of a significant functional limitation.
-Students must identify themselves as having a disability, provide adequate documentation, and make an official request for accommodations with the Accessibility Resource Center to be considered eligible to receive accommodations at BCTC.
+BCTC is only required to provide accommodations for students who meet the legal definition of disability, provide documentation of a significant functional limitation, and formally request accommodations through the Accessibility Resource Center.

 Locations and Contact Information